 Earning an undergraduate degree in psychology is the first step toward becoming a therapist or counselor.

 Most states require a master’s degree in professional counseling or marriage and family therapy.

 Most states require that you get two years of clinical experience before they will grant you a license.

 Many states also require you to take and pass the exam given by the Association of Marital and Family therapy Regulatory Boards (AMFTRB).

 In order to practice marriage and family therapy, you must be licensed by your state.
 Check your state regulatory board for specific requirements.

 Marriage and family therapists can make a good living.
 But salaries vary greatly based on location, years of experience and a variety of other factors.
 According to the U.S. Bureau of Labor Statistics, marriage and family therapists make a median salary of $49,170.

 Source: U.S. Bureau of Labor Statistics’ 2018-19 Occupational Outlook Handbook.

 *The salary information listed is based on a national average, unless noted.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

-Employment of marriage and family therapists is expected to grow 19 percent between 2014 and 2024.
+Employment of marriage and family therapists is expected to grow 20 percent through 2026.
 This is much higher than the 7 percent growth predicted for all professions combined.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.